stripe-archive/react-stripe-elements/README.md

     }
   }, []);

-  // this.state.stripe will either be null or a Stripe instance
+  // stripe will either be null or a Stripe instance
   // depending on whether Stripe.js has loaded. return (
     <StripeProvider stripe={stripe}>